Call centers become more flexible with a CCaaS model

 High availability.
 All CCaaS solutions are run on highly redundant networks with guaranteed service levels.

-The shift to Contact Centre-as-a-Service is impressive.
+The shift to Contact Center-as-a-Service is impressive.
 Although analyst’s estimates vary, there are approximately 6.5 million customer support agents in North America and another 9.5 million across the globe.
 That’s a lot of seats.
 One study predicts that the cloud-based contact center market size is estimated to grow from $5.43 Billion in 2016 to $15.67 Billion by 2021, at an estimated Compound Annual Growth Rate (CAGR) of 23.6%.
-While DMG Consulting projects that the number of cloud-based contact centre infrastructure seats will grow by 22.5% in 2018 and 23% in both 2019 and 2020.
+While DMG Consulting projects that the number of cloud-based contact center infrastructure seats will grow by 22.5% in 2018 and 23% in both 2019 and 2020.
 At the same time, the breadth and depth of these solutions will increase, growing the rate of revenue faster than the seat count.